 Division 42 of the Rules - standards for trustees

 2.12 Division 42 of the Rules sets out standards for the minimum level of acceptable conduct and performance for registered trustees.

 2.13 The purpose of the standards, stated in subsection 42-4(2) of the Rules is:

 (2) The purpose of the standards is to ensure:

 (a) that a registered trustee acts at all times in accordance with the trustee’s powers and duties under the Act, the regulations and these Rules and in relation to the practice of bankruptcy law generally; and

-3.14 This practice direction does not set out all of the Standards, but focuses on those standards that are not prescriptive, but rather use subjective terms (highlighted for ease of reference) to describe conduct expected:
+2.14 This practice direction does not set out all of the Standards, but focuses on those standards that are not prescriptive.
+It use subjective terms to describe conduct expected of trustees:

 42‑10 Trustees to act honestly and impartially

 (1) A registered trustee must act honestly and impartially in relation to each administration.

 (2) Without limiting subsection (1), a registered trustee must not make or sign a document that the trustee knows, or ought reasonably to know, is false or misleading in a material particular.